Haley-B/ajl/README.md

 **Objective of the Challenge**

-The primary objective of this challenge was to develop an AI-driven model capable of accurately classifying skin lesions across diverse skin tones.
+The primary objective of this challenge was to develop an AI-driven model capable of accurately classifying different skin conditions across diverse skin tones.
 This entailed creating a robust dataset representative of various skin types and training models to ensure equitable diagnostic performance, regardless of a patient's skin color.

 **Real-World Significance and Potential Impact**